malekabdelkader/rsbuild-plugin-block-imports/README.md

 If a forbidden import is present in a file but **not actually used** in the exposed components, webpack's tree-shaking algorithm will remove it from the final bundle.
 This means it won't cause runtime errors.

-However, we still report these imports to:
-- Encourage clean code
-- Prevent accidental future usage
-- Make dependencies explicit
+However, we recommend removing them to prevent accidental usage.

 To disable build failures and only show warnings, set `failOnError: false`.